deckar01/oracle/README.md

     importantly generating human-friendly status events to explain long running model activities.
 - `oracle.models` contains low level text generation models.
-The base class and example model lean heavily on `AutoTokenizer` and `AutoModelForCausalLM` from `transformers` to simplify loading a large language model.
+The base class leans heavily on `AutoTokenizer` and `AutoModelForCausalLM` from `transformers` to simplify loading a large language model from HuggingFace.
 The model builds a prompt string, then runs the model in a separate thread to stream the response.
+- `oracle.contexts` contains sources of context used to improve responses with domain specific information.
+Since the input size of models are finite, the context should break the information down into coherent snippets.
-- `contexts.oracle.index` contains an example context that allows this project to chat about its own source code.
+- `oracle.contexts.self.index` contains an example context that allows this project to chat about its own source code.
 The files are split into chunks, embedded into vectors using `BAAI/bge-base-en`, stored in a Chroma database, and indexed for fast searching.